kiyoshigawa/learnin_stuff/README.md

 - How to fix the broken things after they are broken
 - What is Fetch?
 How is it related to Pull?
 - How to branch
+- How to unbranch
+- Why to branch

 ## I am adding a new section